“Knowing I’m making a difference to students is the best part of my job.”

 When not at Imperial, I am very social.
 I garden, provide advice on urban ecology and care for my three teenage children.
 22 million people have now watched a TikTok made by one of my teens (Blue Gray) of ‘Dyeing Mum’s hair purple’ and I remain perplexed.
 The slow and wobbly return to an adapted new-normal and more face-to-face interactions is very welcome.

-“I really enjoying being part of a team that puts customers first and allows a better customer and student experience.”
+“I really enjoy being part of a team that puts customers first and allows a better customer and student experience.”

 I joined Imperial College’s ICT department in March 2019 as a Customer Services Manager for Support Services, I met some talented and inspiring people and made some friends along the way.
 The best part of this role was being able to help, guide and provide solutions quickly to my customers, especially during the COVID19 pandemic.